Curing and cooling

 • Consideration of chemical shrinkage

-• Macroscopic material modeling as a function of resin state
+• Macroscopic material modeling as a function of resin condition

 • Optimization of process parameters and geometry